-14. In this regard, I find that on the basis of suspicious movement of Shri Shoukathali Chirammal, he was intercepted when he was trying to exit through green channel.
-The baggage of Shri Shoukathali Chirammal was passed through the X-Ray Baggage Scanning Machine, on detailed examination of his baggage, nothing objectionable substance was noticed.
-Further, the passenger, Shri Shoukathali Chirammal in presence of panchas confessed that he has carried gold in jewellery viz. two gold chains.
-Hence, I find that the passenger was well aware about the fact that the gold is dutiable item and he intentionally wanted to clear the same without payment of Customs duty.
+16. In this regard, I find that based on suspicious movement of Shri Abhishek Shantilal Gajera, he was intercepted at green channel when he was trying to exit through green channel.
+On scanning of his baggage, the said gold, concealed by him in form of gold buttons, totally weighing 271.070 grams was found/ recovered.
+Hence, I find that the passenger was well aware about the fact that the gold is dutiable item and he intentionally wanted to clear the same without payment of Customs duty which is also admitted by him in his statement dated 15.06.2024.
 Further, the Baggage Rules, 2016 nowhere mentions anything about import of gold in commercial quantity.
-It simply mentions the restrictions on import of gold which are found to be violated in the present case.
+It simply mentions the restrictions on import of gold which are found to be violated in present case.
 Ignorance of law is not an excuse but an attempt to divert adjudication proceedings.

-15. In this regard, I find that the Customs Baggage Rules, 2016 nowhere mentions about carrying gold in commercial quantity.
+17. In this regard, I find that the Customs Baggage Rules, 2016 nowhere mentions about carrying gold in commercial quantity.
 It simply mentions about the restrictions on gold carried by the international passengers.
 Further, the Hon'ble Apex Court in Om Prakash Bhatia case reported at 2003 (155) ELT 423 (SC) has held that if importation and exportation of goods are subject to certain prescribed conditions, which are to be fulfilled before or after clearance of goods, goods would fall within the ambit of 'prohibited goods' if such conditions are not fulfilled.
-In the instant case, the passenger had brought the said gold and did not declare the same even after asking by the Customs officers until the same was detected.
-Hence, I find that in view of the above-mentioned case citing, the passenger with an intention of clearing the same illicitly from Customs area by not declaring the same to Customs have held the impugned gold liable for confiscation under Section 111 of the Customs Act, 1962.
+In the instant case, the passenger had concealed/ hidden the gold and did not declare the same even after asking by the Customs officers until the same was detected by scanning.
+Hence, I find that in view of the above-mentioned case citing, the passenger by his act of concealing the gold with an intention of clearing the same illicitly from Customs area by not declaring the same to Customs have held the impugned gold liable for confiscation under Section 111 of the Customs Act, 1962.

-16. I find that the said gold totally weighing 399.970 grams was placed under seizure vide Seizure Order dated 03.03.2024 under Panchnama proceedings dated 03.03.2024.
-The seizure was made under Section 110 of the Customs Act, 1962 on a reasonable belief that the said goods were attempted to be smuggled into India and liable for confiscation.
-In the statement recorded on 03.03.2024, the passenger had admitted that he did not want to declare the seized gold carried by him to the Customs on his arrival to the SVPI Airport so that he could clear it illicitly and evade the payment of Customs duty payable thereon.
-It is also on record that the Government Approved Valuer has tested and certified that the said gold made of 24Kt/999.0 purity gold totally weighing 399.970 Grams, having tariff value of Rs.21,94,659/- and market value of Rs.26,19,404/-.
-The recovered gold was accordingly seized vide Seizure Order dated 03.03.2024 under Panchnama proceedings dated 03.03.2024 in the presence of the passenger and Panchas.
+18. I find that the said gold totally weighing 271.070 grams was placed under seizure vide Seizure Order dated 15.06.2024 under Panchnama proceedings dated 15.06.2024.
+The seizure was made under Section 110 of Customs Act, 1962 on a reasonable belief that the said goods were attempted to be smuggled into India and are liable for confiscation.
+In the statement recorded on 15.06.2024, the passenger had admitted that he did not want to declare the seized gold carried by him to the Customs on his arrival in the SVPI Airport so that he could clear it illicitly and evade the payment of Customs duty payable thereon.
+It is also on record that the Government Approved Valuer has tested and certified that the said gold made of 24Kt/999.0 purity gold totally weighing 271.070 Grams, having tariff value of Rs.17,00,129/- and market value of Rs.20,15,405/-.
+The recovered gold was accordingly seized vide Seizure Order dated 15.06.2024 under Panchnama proceedings dated 15.06.2024 in the presence of the passenger and Panchas.